 As I have gotten older, I have discovered the best dishrag for me is actually what is known as a barkeeper's towel.
 It's certainly bigger than a dishrag but more of a square shape than a tea towel, and is made of really absorbent cotton with a great nap to it.

-I keep a hand soap dispenser filled with dilute dish detergent at my kitchen sink.
-I'm always adding a bit more detergent to my dish cloth.
-So, my cloth is always full of rich suds.
-Every time I want to wipe the oven door, a condiment or butter dish or even a mayonnaise jar, I have to rinse all those suds from the cloth.
+My dish cloth is always full of rich suds.
+Every time I want to wipe the oven door, etc., I have to rinse all those suds from the cloth.
 A waste of detergent, water and time.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Do you think it is sanitary to use the same dish cloth you wash dishes with to wipe off the countertop and stove?
 I read an article that stated this was unsanitary and you should have a dish cloth for washing the dishes and another one for cleaning the stove and surrounding areas only.
 I figured with 2 dish cloths laying around in the kitchen one could easily forget which one is for cleaning.
 What do you think?

 I think it's just fine to use one cloth to wash the dishes and then wipe the counters, at least that's what do.
 I agree that with so many different ones laying around you're likely to forget which is which.
 I toss mine in the laundry each night and start the day with a clean one but that's as far as I'll go.

 If you know you've cleaned something germy like meat juice , you could give it a quick rinse in bleach or wet it really well and microwave it for two minutes.
 I do this with sponges.